Independence Day in Mexico City: El Grito at the Zocalo with Kids

 Where to Eat with Kids on September 15

-• El Cardenal (Centro Historico): the iconic Mexican restaurant for chiles en nogada.
-Reserve weeks in advance for September 15.
+• El Cardenal (Centro Historico): the iconic spot for chiles en nogada.
+Reserve weeks ahead for September 15.
+Not optional.

-• Azul Historico: Ricardo Munoz Zurita's celebrated kitchen.
+• Azul Historico: Ricardo Munoz Zurita's kitchen.
 Family-friendly courtyard.

 September 15

-• Morning: Walk Centro Historico - Templo Mayor, Cathedral, Palacio Nacional Diego Rivera murals (often closed for Grito setup, but mornings open)
+• Morning: Centro Historico walk - Templo Mayor, Cathedral, Diego Rivera murals at the Palacio Nacional (open in the morning, often closed by afternoon for Grito setup).

-• Afternoon: rest at the hotel - kids will need it
+• Afternoon: rest at the hotel.
+Your kids will need it.
+You will need it.

-• Early dinner: 6 pm at a hotel restaurant or food in Roma/Condesa
+• Early dinner: 6 pm, hotel or Roma/Condesa.

-• Evening: option A - head to the Zocalo by 8 pm for the full Grito experience (kids 8+); option B - Coyoacan or your hotel district plaza for the smaller version
+• Evening: option A - Zocalo by 8 pm with kids 8+; option B - Coyoacan plaza or hotel district for the calmer version.

 September 16

 Roma and Condesa give you walking access to plazas and Uber access to the Zocalo.
-Centro Historico hotels (Downtown Mexico, Hotel Catedral) are walking distance to the Zocalo but the area is dense and the Grito night is intense.
-For families with younger kids, Roma is the better base.
+Centro Historico hotels (Downtown Mexico, Hotel Catedral) are walking distance to the Zocalo but the area is dense and Grito night is intense.
+For families with younger kids, Roma is the smarter base.

 Book 4-6 months out.
-September 15-16 is one of the busiest weekends of the year for CDMX hotels, behind only Day of the Dead and December 25.
+September 15-16 is one of the three busiest CDMX weekends of the year, behind only Day of the Dead and Christmas.

 Pre-Trip Reading for Kids

-Help your kids understand El Grito by reading them age-appropriate Mexican history.
-The Lonely Planet Pocket Mexico City has an excellent kid-friendly history section.
-Cuckoo - A Mexican Folktale ties Mexican folk culture together for younger kids.
+The Lonely Planet Pocket Mexico City has a kid-friendly history section.
+Cuckoo - A Mexican Folktale ties the folk culture together for the under-7 set.

 Safety Notes